 Asexual – A lack of sexual attraction to others, or low/absent interest in or desire for sexual activity.

 Pansexual – Pansexuality is sexual, romantic or emotional attraction towards people regardless of their sex or gender identity.
 Pansexual people may refer to themselves as gender-blind, asserting that gender and sex are not determining factors in their romantic or sexual attraction to others.

 Ally – Someone who actively confronts heterosexism, homophobia, biphobia, transphobia, heterosexual and genderstraight (referred to as cis) privilege in themselves and others with a genuine concern for the well-being of lesbian, gay, bisexual, trans, and intersex people.

 Other Important Terms

 Coming Out – May refer to the process by which one accepts one’s own sexuality, gender identity, or status as an intersexed person (to “come out” to oneself).
-Also refers to the process by which one shares theie sexuality, gender identity, or intersexed status with others (to “come out” to friends, etc.).
+Also refers to the process by which one shares their sexuality, gender identity, or intersexed status with others (to “come out” to friends, etc.).
 This can be a continual, life-long process for some and should only ever be performed on that persons terms.

 Gender Identity – A person’s sense of being masculine, feminine, or other gendered.

 Sex – A medical term designating a certain combination of gonads, chromosomes, external gender organs, secondary sex characteristics and hormonal balances.
-Because usually subdivided into ‘male’ and ‘female’, this category does not recognize the existence of intersexed bodies.
+Because usually subdivided into ‘male’ and ‘female’, this category does not recognise the existence of intersexed bodies.